julelang/manual/src/common-concepts/maps.md

 # Maps
 Maps are hashmap.
 Maps a unique key value to a value.
+Key type always must met the key type constraint: comparable.
 ::: info
 Map values ​​are not kept in the inserted order.
 Hence iterations etc. It's very likely that you don't get a sequential output in actions.
 :::